FAQs on the OeNB’s financial statements

 Intra-Eurosystem liabilities reflect multilateral netting in the Eurosystem, as mutual positions or obligations are offset among the NCBs and the ECB.

-The item “capital and reserves” includes, for instance, the OeNB’s capital, which, according to Article 8 Nationalbank Act, amounts to EUR 12 million and is divided equally into 150,000 shares.
+The item “capital and reserves” also includes the OeNB’s capital stock.
+Pursuant to Article 8 Nationalbank Act, the capital of the OeNB is EUR 12 million and is divided equally into 150,000 shares.

 The Republic of Austria has been the sole shareholder of the OeNB since May 27, 2010.